My name is Lenka Grackova and I create motivation and joy at work when change gets hard.

 Change can become challenging, but it gives us an opportunity to learn, grow and find out who we really are and whom we can become.

 During 15 years of my professional experience, I changed my career from marketing, logistics to B2B sales, working for international companies as well as for a tech start-up.
 Thanks to MBA moving from Czechia to Belgium, working from home, having new responsibilities and new bosses, I realized that professional and life satisfaction is not about what you do, but how you do it and with what mindset.
 I am especially passionate about step by step changes to turn boring and challenging activities into a tasty and enjoyable piece of cake.

 For my professional experience check my LinkedIn profile here.

 As a child, I was fascinated by the stories of ordinary people who bravely faced their challenges, persevered despite all the hurdles and in the end achieved something extraordinary.
 I kept wondering what their secret was and if I would be able to do the same in my life.

 When I started studying university, I did not even imagine what challenge I had prepared for myself.
-Could a contemplative, analytical, introverted and reserved person like me be successful in international commerce?
+Could a contemplative, analytical and reserved person like me be successful in international commerce?
 Selling, buying, and trading goods?
-After five years of studies, I knew the answer.
+After five years of studies, I thought I had known the answer.
 No!
 But what else to do?
 What would be the “right” job for me?